aivarasdz/dbviewer/README.md

 # Database viewer

+Designed for PostgreSQL database.
+Application database for data storage - in memory H2 database.

 # V1
 - CRUD operations for database details connections
 Response is returned in JSON format for all endpoints, where response is expected.